South American Mission Society: Captain Gardiner's attempts

 Commencing in 1838, Captain Allen Gardiner made several attempts to bring Protestant Christianity to the native peoples of South America.
 Returning to England in 1843 he sought support for his efforts; no British church or missionary society offered to help, so he founded the Patagonian Missionary Society.
 His first effort to set up a mission at Gregory Bay in the Straits of Magellan in 1845 was repulsed by the natives.
 He worked in Bolivia in 1845–1847, but that mission effort was suppressed by the Catholic clergy.

 Gardiner organized another effort through the Society.
 With four sailors and a carpenter, he left Cardiff on the Clymene on 7 January 1848.
 They landed at Picton Island in Tierra del Fuego on 23 March.
 After being harassed by the natives, Gardiner's party re-boarded the ship.
-It sailed for Valparaiso on 1 April and they eventually returned to England.
+It sailed for Valparaíso on 1 April and they eventually returned to England.

 Based on these experiences, Captain Gardiner decided that to be successful, he needed a small seaworthy vessel as a base from which he could approach the natives with some degree of security.
 The Reverend George Pakenham Despard of Redlands, Bristol was appointed honorary secretary of the Patagonian Missionary Society in March 1850.
 With his organisational skill the society obtained donations, but not enough to build the 120-ton schooner Gardiner wanted.
 Two 26-foot launches, Pioneer and Speedwell, were built for his use in the islands.